bediger4000/linked_lists/README.md

 into 2, equal-sized parts, then interleave nodes from the 2 parts.

-I haven't done this one yet.
+I haven't done this one,
+because I can't decide what I should do.

 ---
 # Daily Coding Problem: Problem #814 [Easy]